Vicnovais/Vicnovais/README.md

 - ⚡ Fun fact: ...
 -->
 :mortar_board: Graduated in Computer Engineer with postgraduate studies in Artificial Intelligence and Machine Learning (MBA)

+:computer: Full-stack web developer with 5 years of experience using .NET Framework and HTML/CSS (LESS)/JavaScript, including frameworks such as Kendo UI, Durandal JS, Knockout JS and jQuery.
+Also experienced on desktop application development with WPF.

+:book: Maintainer of open source projets available on GitHub and NPM, using technologies such as Vue, MongoDB, Node, Express, Aurelia, TypeScript, Mocha, Chai and Webpack.

+:mage: test